betheden/hebrew-grammar/content/stem.rst

 In Biblical Hebrew, all
 :ref:`verb`
-have both a stem formation (Qal, Niphal, Piel, etc.) and a conjugation (Prefix Conjugation, Suffix Conjugation, Imperative, etc.).
+have both a stem formation (Qal, Niphal, Piel, etc.) and a conjugation (Perfect, Imperfect, Imperative, etc.).
 These work together like two "layers", and each layer supplies different information about the verb.
 In Biblical Hebrew, there are seven major stems and several rare ones.